DermDx — software-only AI skin-cancer diagnosis, FDA-pending

 - FDA 510(k) submission.

 Complete and pending.
-First software-only AI for skin-cancer diagnosis to be submitted.
+First software-only AI for skin-cancer diagnosis to be submitted; DermaSensor used as predicate device.

 - Imaging workflow — 2hr → 20min.

 7-second per-lesion diagnosis loop.
-The clinical capacity unlock made the rollout pace possible.
+Capacity unlock made the rollout pace possible.

 - Platform-wide impact.